How to Reduce Food Waste at Home

 Spark Vision finds recipes with what you have

 Take a photo of your remaining ingredients with Spark Vision.
-In 3 to 5 seconds, the AI identifies what you have and suggests up to 15 recipes you can make immediately.
-It's the best anti-waste tool: instead of wondering what to do with those 3 zucchini and that bit of feta, let the AI find the perfect combo.
+In 3 to 5 seconds, the AI identifies what you have and suggests up to 15 immediately doable recipes.
+It's the best zero-waste tool: instead of wondering what to do with these 3 zucchinis and that bit of feta, let the AI find the perfect combination.

-By planning your meals and batch cooking, you buy exactly what you need.
-No surplus rotting at the back of the fridge.
-Ingredients are used across several recipes and leftovers are portionned and frozen starting Sunday.
+By planning your meals and cooking in batches, you buy exactly what you need.
+No surplus rotting in the back of the fridge.
+Ingredients are used in multiple recipes and leftovers are portioned and frozen by Sunday.
 Waste naturally drops from 30% to less than 5%.

 Can you freeze food that has already been thawed?

-How do I know if food is still good?
+How do you know if food is still good?

 Does food waste have a real environmental impact?